-Any one of our Apps can be developed on, tested, and deployed completely independent of the other Apps.
+Any one of our Apps can be edited, tested, and deployed completely independent of the other Apps.
 This gives us a lot of flexibility in how we deploy code, it also keeps things very fast.
 Which leads me to..

 Breaking up ownership:

 There are clear divisions of ownership and responsibility of code and products between developers.
-As our team grows, it is likely that our app's products will be owned by separate Development Teams.
+As our team grows, it is likely that our app's products could be owned by separate Development Teams.
 With our current setup that would be extremely easy to organize as there is a clear division of top-level products as well as components and libraries.
-For instance we could have a single team assigned to the Bootstrap/CSS library who can make application-wide changes to the look and feel of the app without causing much trouble to other teams assigned to the different top-level applications.
+For instance, we could have a single team assigned to the Bootstrap/CSS library who can make application-wide changes to the look and feel of the app without causing much trouble to other teams assigned to the different top-level applications.
 We could have a User Management team who only works in that one application and codebase.
 For the most part, these teams don’t need to know anything about each other.

 Sunsetting an application is clean and easy

 Sometimes it's decided to shut down or remove a part of the Application.
 With this setup, doing so is incredibly easy!
 Let's say we wanted to get rid of a part of the app